Innovation district: Innovation District, Detroit

-Eindhoven (High Tech Campus Eindhoven)
+High Tech Campus, Eindhoven, Netherlands

 The High Tech Campus Eindhoven (HTCE) is located in Eindhoven, Netherlands.
 This campus was originally established by Philips, and was thus the breeding ground for many successful Philips products as well as a large number of hightech startups, some of which became leading OEMs themselves─such as ASML and NXP.
 In 2003 the campus was opened up to other companies, and in 2012 it was sold to a consortium of external investors.
 The result was a substantial growth in the number of hightech companies and other residents – both large and small.
 The HTCE has therefore been praised as one of the best locations in the world for developing hightech systems and solutions.

-Medellín (Distrito Innovación Ruta n)
+proposed: Innovation District, Medellín, Colombia

 The Innovation District of Medellín is a proposal for the transformation of the city: social, urban and economic, which seeks to convert the north of the city into an innovation ecosystem that concentrates citizens, entrepreneurs, companies and institutions within the knowledge economy, participate in joint projects and make Medellín a hub of Innovation in the World.

-Glasgow (Glasgow City Innovation District)
+City Innovation District, Glasgow, Scotland

 The Glasgow City Innovation District (GCID) is located in Glasgow, Scotland.
-GCID is Scotland’s global hub for entrepreneurship, innovation, and collaboration and is centred within Glasgow’s thriving Merchant City.
+GCID is Scotland's global hub for entrepreneurship, innovation, and collaboration and is centred within Glasgow's thriving Merchant City.
 As Scotland's first innovation district it is home to innovative companies and organisations who locate to nurture and accelerate inclusive growth, improve productivity, and develop world-class talent, research, and technology within a vibrant ‘live, work, play and innovate’ environment.
-GCID develops, delivers, and supports a range of inclusive innovation-driven initiatives and programs including the Glasgow Tech Fest – Glasgow’s first dedicated tech conference, the first Royal Academy of Engineering Enterprise Hub for Scotland, the first Climate Neutral District, Business Growth Programmes as well as the Inspire Partners’ Hub which supports Entrepreneurs and Spinouts from Strathclyde University which maximises collaboration, innovation, and impact success.
+GCID develops, delivers, and supports a range of inclusive innovation-driven initiatives and programs including the Glasgow Tech Fest – Glasgow's first dedicated tech conference, the first Royal Academy of Engineering Enterprise Hub for Scotland, the first Climate Neutral District, Business Growth Programmes as well as the Inspire Partners’ Hub which supports Entrepreneurs and Spinouts from Strathclyde University which maximises collaboration, innovation, and impact success.